 Some objects take a few seconds to recognize: melted coins and silverware, blackened shoes and crispy books, the charred frames of a tricycle and a motorbike.
 A table and four chairs sit alone in one room, scorched, as if waiting for their owners to finally sit down to dinner.

 She points to what used to be her little studio; she used to teach dance here.
 You ask about the box of melted black rectangles.
 Cassette tapes.
 The reel of tape that once produced music is a solid black clump, the notes trapped inside.
 A few tapes are still intact, but most are warped into odd shapes, like an avant-garde art project or a science experiment gone awry.

 A cracked clock with a partially melted face is mounted on one of the only walls still standing.
-The black hands are paralyzed at twelve and five, the red second hand just above the eight.
+The black hands are paralyzed at twelve and one, the red second hand just above the eight.
 Five minutes and forty seconds after midnight.
 Two cow jawbones hang on either side, a frame of bone and tooth.
 Underneath, on a scorched piece of wood, the date of the eruption is painted in white: 5 November 2010.

 You feel paralyzed too.
 You didn’t realize it until this moment: today is November 5th.

 Ibu Wati is asking you a question.
 Do you want to take your picture in front of the clock?